"We met when we were almost young

 Marianne was only 23 years old when she left her native Oslo to live on Hydra with her then boyfriend, the Norwegian writer Axel Jensen, and they joined an artists' and writers' community there.
 She married Axel and gave birth to his son back in Norway but on her return to Hydra she was abandoned by him and left to raise her son alone.
 Leonard introduced himself to her at the local cafe and she became his muse and the inspiration for some of his earlier poems and songs.

-My musical tastes were formed in the late 60's and early 70's when North American and Canadian Folk/Rock were part of the sound track of my life.
-Leonard Cohen, Joni Mitchell, Crosby, Stills, Nash and Young, The Byrds, Jimi Hendrix, Janis Joplin and Bob Dylan were constantly being played in my student house in Leeds and I was lucky enough to see some of these talented artists, including Leonard Cohen, live in the early 70s.
+My musical tastes were formed in the '70s when North American and Canadian Folk/Rock were part of the sound track of my life.
+Leonard Cohen, Joni Mitchell, Crosby, Stills, Nash and Young, The Byrds, Jimi Hendrix, Janis Joplin and Bob Dylan were constantly being played in my student house in Leeds and I was lucky enough to see some of these talented artists, including Leonard Cohen, live at the time.

-Leonard Cohen wrote some stunningly beautiful and thoughtful contemporary poetry and prose but did not achieve recognition until he turned his poetry into songs and developed his talents as a singer/songwriter and became the voice of a generation.
+Leonard Cohen wrote some stunningly beautiful and thoughtful contemporary poetry and prose but did not achieve recognition until he turned to song writing and became the voice of a generation.
 He has continued to write and record music and to perform his music live all around the world.
 His style has matured and somehow both lightened and deepened, and some of his lines are exquisite.
 As a performer, he is mesmerising.
 I still enjoy listening to his music which I find timeless and evocative.
-His is the one voice that has stayed with me through the decades.
+His voice has stayed with me through the decades.